Reconstruction on Trees and Low-Degree Polynomials: Introduction

-\paragraph{An Open Problem.} The following question asks if the Kestum-Stigum threshold is sharp for low-degree polynomial reconstruction, analogous to how it is sharp for robust reconstruction.
-Our main lower bound result (Theorem~\ref{thm:poly-fail-intro}) constitutes partial progress towards a positive resolution of this question.
-It would be very interesting to understand the answer to this question for particular classes of models such as the Potts model on trees or assymetric binary channels. \begin{question}[Kesten-Stigum is sharp for Low-Degree Polynomials?]
-Suppose that $d$ and transition matrix $M$ are such that $d|\lambda_2(M)|^2 < 1$, i.e. we are below the Kestum-Stigum threshold.
+\paragraph{Open Problem.} What happens when $\lambda_2(M) \ne 0$?
+It is natural to wonder if the Kesten-Stigum threshold $d|\lambda_2|^2 = 1$ is sharp for low-degree polynomial reconstruction, analogous to how it is sharp for robust reconstruction.
+Our main lower bound result (Theorem~\ref{thm:poly-fail-intro}) is consistent with this intuition.
+Also consistent with this intuition, our simulation result Figure~\ref{fig:krr} suggests that Kernel Ridge Regression may continue to fail for small but nonzero values of $\lambda_2(M)$.
+Formally, we ask: \begin{question}[Kesten-Stigum is sharp for Low-Degree Polynomials?]
+Suppose that $d$ and transition matrix $M$ are such that $d|\lambda_2(M)|^2 < 1$, i.e. we are below the Kesten-Stigum threshold.
 Let $D_{N}$ be an arbitrary function of $N = d^{\ell}$ such that $D_N = O(\log N)$ as $\ell \to \infty$.
 Is it true that the degree-$D_N$ maximum correlation between the broadcast process at the leaves $X_L$ and the root $X_{\rho}$ in the sense of Definition~\ref{def:deg-d-correlation} is asymptotically zero, i.e. $\lim\inf_{\ell \to \infty} \text{Corr}_{\le D_N} = 0$?
 Equivalently, is it true that

-\end{question} Here we make the common choice of looking at $\log N$ degree polynomials (see e.g. \cite{hopkins2017efficient,kunisky2019notes}), but the behavior of polynomials with other degrees is also interesting.
+\end{question} Here we make the common choice of looking at $\log N$ degree polynomials (see e.g. \cite{hopkins2017efficient,kunisky2019notes}), but any degree is interesting.

+With the same intuition, we ask if a similar result to Theorem~\ref{thm:kernel-intro}, the lower bound for kernel ridge regression, holds below the Kestum-Stigum threshold --- see Figure~\ref{fig:krr} for related simulation results, which support the failure of KRR for small values of $\lambda_2$.
+We note that in our experiment the threshold where KRR starts to work is much closer to $d\lambda_2 = 1$.
+It is quite possible that this is a finite-depth effect since the experiment was done with a relatively shallow tree.
+Of course, if the sharp threshold is not the Kestum-Stigum threshold it would be extremely interesting to understand what the correct threshold is as a function of the broadcast model parameters.